TechsCode-Team/InsaneVaultsWiki/features/customcommandalias.md

 to set a custom Command alias
 <br>

-*Here's a shortend version of the Lose Money on Death settings:*
+*Here's a shortend version of the Custom Command Aliases Settings:*
 `/iv >> Features >> Custom Command Aliases`
 <br>